gridstack/gridstack.js/README.md

 ## Requirements

-Gridstack no longer requires external dependencies as of v1.0.0 (lodash was removed in v0.5.0 and jquery API in v1.0.0).
+GridStack no longer requires external dependencies as of v1.0.0 (lodash was removed in v0.5.0 and jquery API in v1.0.0).
 All you need to include is `gridstack.all.js` and `gridstack.css` (layouts are done using CSS column based %).

 ## API Documentation